aristoteleo/dynast-release/docs/pipeline_usage.rst

 .. code-block:: text

     usage: dynast estimate [-h] [--tmp TMP] [--keep-tmp] [--verbose] [-t THREADS] [--reads {total,transcriptome,spliced,unspliced}] [-o OUT] [--groups CSV]
-                       [--ignore-groups-for-pi] [--genes TXT] [--cell-threshold COUNT] [--cell-gene-threshold COUNT] [--control] [--p-e P_E]
+                           [--ignore-groups-for-pi] [--genes TXT] [--cell-threshold COUNT] [--cell-gene-threshold COUNT] [--downsample NUM] [--control] [--p-e P_E]
                            count_dirs [count_dirs ...]

     Estimate fraction of labeled RNA

     positional arguments:
       count_dirs            Path to directory that contains `dynast count` output.
 When multiple are provided, the barcodes in each of the count directories are suffixed with `-i` where i is a 0-indexed integer.

     optional arguments:
       -h, --help            Show this help message and exit --tmp TMP             Override default temporary directory
       --keep-tmp            Do not delete the tmp directory --verbose             Print debugging information
       -t THREADS            Number of threads to use (default: 8) --reads {total,transcriptome,spliced,unspliced}
                             Read groups to perform estimation on.
 This option can be used multiple times to estimate multiple groups. (default: all possible reads groups) -o OUT                Path to output directory (default: current directory) --groups CSV          CSV containing cell (barcode) groups, where the first column is the barcode and the second is the group name the cell belongs to.
 Cells will be combined per group for estimation of parameters specified by `--groups-for`.
       --ignore-groups-for-pi
                             Ignore cell groupings when estimating the fraction of labeled RNA.
 This option only has an effect when `--groups` is also specified.
       --genes TXT           Textfile containing list of genes to use.
 All other genes will be treated as if they do not exist.
       --cell-threshold COUNT
                             A cell must have at least this many reads for correction. (default: 1000) --cell-gene-threshold COUNT
-                        A cell-gene pair must have at least this many reads for correction. (default: 16) --control             Indicate this is a control sample, only the background mutation rate will be estimated.
+                            A cell-gene pair must have at least this many reads for correction. (default: 16) --downsample NUM      Downsample the number of reads (UMIs).
+If a decimal between 0 and 1 is given, then the number is interpreted as the proportion of remaining reads.
+If an integer is given, the number is interpreted as the absolute number of remaining reads.
+      --control             Indicate this is a control sample, only the background mutation rate will be estimated.
       --p-e P_E             Textfile containing a single number, indicating the estimated background mutation rate

 Estimation thresholds
 '''''''''''''''''''''